ShivankK26/Modern-Dot-Pagination-UI-UX/README.md

 In this Project, I've built a Modern Dot Pagination which a Developer can integrate in a Project for the Navigation of Pages.
-It supports Modern UI and is quite attractive during present times.
+It supports Modern UI and is quite attractive for industrial purposes.

 Use the `README.md` to get started.